 Note: Read former MMA fighter Rosi Sexton’s article for Outsports on how she previously spoke out against trans fighters in MMA, but now supports them after learning more about the subject and listening to the voices of trans people.

 As you’re learning to be an ally, you might make mistakes or get called out along the way, and that’s OK.
 This is how we learn, grow and improve.
 If you’re not willing to do that, then you’re not really interested in making a difference.

-Take a look at the continuum of sexism below as ask yourself where you stand.
-If you’re anything other than anti-sexist, you’re certainly can’t consider yourself an ally.
+Take a look at the continuum of sexism below and ask yourself where you stand.
+If you’re anything other than anti-sexist, you certainly can’t consider yourself an ally.

 How to Create Better Training Environments for Women